- Weekend Schedule

 Candace Green Banks '98

-Candace Green Banks began Holton in the seventh grade and attended the School for six years.
+Candace Green Banks began Holton in the eighth grade and attended the School for five years.
 While at Holton, Candace played Varsity Basketball for two years and was the starting center.
 She also ran Varsity Track for four years serving as the Team Captain in her Senior year and was the ISL 1st place finisher and Holton-Arms record holder in discus in 1996 – 1998.
 Candace particularly excelled in the sport of volleyball, playing Varsity Volleyball for three years and serving as the Team Captain.
 In 1997, Candace was featured in the Washington Post Player Spotlight, and in 1998 she made the Washington Post All-Met Second Team and was the Player of the Year.
-In the 1998 post season, Candace played with the D.C.
-Juniors Travel Club Team.
+In post seasons, Candace played with the D.C.
+Juniors and Peak Performance Travel Club Teams.

 During her time at Holton, Candace demonstrated a passion for volunteerism and bettering the Holton community.
 After deciding to pursue volleyball seriously and train in the off season rather than play Varsity Basketball, Candace remained a part of the team by serving as the Team Manager and score keeper.
 Candace was also an active member of the Holton Booster Club and accumulated an impressive number of community service hours in the Brown House Child Development Center.

 After graduating from Holton, Candace attended Yale University and played Varsity Volleyball from 1998 – 2002 and in 1999 received the honor of Yale University Most Improved Player.
 She continued her passion for volunteerism by participating as a Yale Athletics Youth Day Volunteer during her four years at the University.
-In 2002, Candace was awarded National Strength and Conditioning All-American and played Intramural College Basketball.
+She was an active member of the Yale chapter of Athletes in Action, and in 2000 she traveled with the group internationally to volunteer and share her passion for volleyball in Hong Kong and Sri Lanka.
+In 2002, Candace was awarded National Strength and Conditioning All-American and picked up basketball again, playing for her College’s Club Team.

 Candace remained active in sports post-college.
 She played in the D.C.
-Pro-Women’s Volleyball League in 2003 and received her NASM Personal Trainer Certification in 2006.
-Candace currently lives in the D.C. area with her son, Dasher, and works as a Design Director at PROVEN Management LLC.
+Pro-Women’s Volleyball League in 2003 and began competing in figure competitions in 2006.
+During that year she also became certified as a NASM Personal Trainer and started a personal training business.
+Candace currently lives in Fort Washington, Maryland with her two children, Dasher and Greenlee.
+She continues to volunteer as a team mom and coach for their sports and works as the Design Director at PROVEN Management LLC.

 Tyler Leachman '02